Faculty & Staff

 Bridget holds a Bachelor of Science degree in Elementary Education.
 Bridget has been teaching at Cleveland City Dance since 2012.
 In competition, Bridget’s choreography was awarded Best Showmanship at the Tremaine Dance Competition.

 Her former students have studied and performed with Pittsburg Ballet, University of North Carolina School of the Arts, Greensboro Ballet, and the National American Miss Pageant.
+Bridget became certified in the Silver Swan program in 2017.
+Silver Swan Locations in Cleveland.

 Diana Braun (Lyrical & Tap)